Preparing sinks and countertops

 Cleaning the Microwave

-Thoroughly clean the microwave before Pesach to remove any possible Chamets residue.
+Thoroughly clean the microwave before Pesach to remove any possible Chametz residue.
 Then, take a bowl of water with some detergent or soap in it and let it boil inside the microwave for a few minutes, until the microwave walls are filled with steam.
-If the microwave walls are porous this vapor would expel all absorbed Chamets residues, rendering the microwave Kosher for Pesach (If they are not, then the walls will not reabsorb any Chamets anyway).
+If the microwave walls are porous this vapor would expel all absorbed Chametz residues, rendering the microwave Kosher for Pesach (If they are not, then the walls will not reabsorb any Chametz anyway).
 If you can’t do this and you need to use a year-round microwave during Pesach, you should cover the food in a container, Ziploc or any other airtight microwavable cover.

 How do you clean your Ninja grill for Pesach?
 Please let us know in the comments section below.